-Your risk of sunburn depends on 2 things.
-How sun-sensitive your skin is, and how strong the UV rays are you’re exposed to.
-Different people will have a different risk of sunburn on the same day, so it’s a good idea to know when your risk is high, so you can protect your skin.
+- Your risk of sunburn depends on how sun-sensitive your skin is and how strong the UV rays are you’re exposed to.

-Anyone can develop skin cancer, but there are some characteristics that mean people are likely to have a higher risk of skin cancer, and need to take more care in the sun.
+Anyone can get sunburnt or develop skin cancer, but there are some characteristics that mean people are likely to have a higher risk and need to take more care in the sun.